Edoardoba/test/create_a_card.md

 ## Create it from a feed

-If you have already [created a feed](https://docs.askdata.com/docs/be-productive-with-feeds.html), you can simply add a new card by clicking **New Data Card** and customize it with the name.
+If you have already [created a feed](https://docs.askdata.com/docs/be-productive-with-feeds.html), you can simply add a new card by clicking **New Data Card** and customize it with your name.

 <p align="center">
   <img src="https://github.com/Edoardoba/test/blob/main/media/data_card_from_feed.PNG" />